 How to create a line chart

 The line chart is ideal if you want to show trends and developments over time.
 One big advantage is that people will find a line chart easy to read and to understand.
-Commonly, the x-axis serves as a timeline while the y-axis indicates values.
+Commonly, the horizontal axis serves as a timeline while the vertical axis indicates values.
 By connecting these value points, Datawrapper creates a line chart.
 The more data points you have, the more accurate your line chart will be.
-Datawrapper can handle line charts with up to a 1000 data points, after that threshold performance of many browsers slows down a bit - so try to stay below that number.
+Datawrapper can handle line charts with up to 1000 data points, after that threshold performance of many browsers slows down a bit - so try to stay below that number.

-This guide will show you how to create your first line chart with Datawrapper.
-The line charts you can create are feature rich and fully responsive, meaning they will adapt to different screen sizes.
-Plus, in this particular example we have an interesting story, too.
-"How the iPhone Shaped Apple".
+This guide will show you how to get started with line charts.
+The line charts you can create are feature-rich and fully responsive, meaning they will adapt to different screen sizes.

-- The following columns contain values that define each line and the length of the y-axis
+- The subsequent columns contain values that define each line and the length of the vertical axis

 The first column should contain some kind of date or year data as it defines the length of the timeline.
 Make sure that these values are consistent.
-Datawrapper can import all kinds of date formats and even detects date formats which are text in the spreadsheet.
+Datawrapper can import all kinds of date formats and even detect date formats which are expressed as text in the spreadsheet.
 Once your dataset has fulfilled these prerequisites, you can copy it into Datawrapper and click "Upload and continue" (For more in-depth information on how to clean your dataset before importing it into Datawrapper, read this excellent blogpost).

-As you can see, Datawrapper automatically detects empty cells and did assign null-values.
+As you can see, Datawrapper automatically detects empty cells and assigns null-values.
 These will simply not be charted so you don't have to worry about them.
-You will also notice that Datawrapper automatically idenfies the values of the first column as date data.
+You will also notice that Datawrapper automatically identifies the values of the first column as date data.

 The chart type to choose here is the " Lines".
-Experienced users of Datawrapper will know that, but if you just started it is important to know that with the selection of this chart type, the options and features available for this chart will change in the sections Refine, Annotate, and Design.
-We cover this in a separate short tutorial found here.
+Experienced users of Datawrapper will know that, but if you are a first time user, it is important to know that with the selection of this chart type, the options and features available for this chart will change in the sections titled Refine, Annotate, and Design.
+We cover further customization of line chart in a separate tutorial here.